SuddenGunter/hsd/readme.md

 ## Note on zigbee2mqtt version compitability

-Zigbee2mqtt 2.0 broke backward compitability, so, for now, only 1.x zigbee2mqtt branch is supported.
+Zigbee2MQTT 2.0 broke backward compitability for it's `*/availability` topics, but this app supports both v1 and v2 versions of messages.

 ## How to run locally (for development)